praneethdatta/DomainNameFindr/README.md

  1)Generaing possible urls:
  Form a few combinations of names from given company name and append some common domain name extensions.
 Check whether the url formed is a valid one.

- 2)Parsing url to get rediction score
+ 2)Parsing url to get prediction score:
  Parse the web page to get title.
 Check if the company name is present and if not do a similarity check to get a prediction score.
+Sort and output the url with the highest score.